 E Tertiary syphilis

 A 23-year-old primigravida gives birth following an uncomplicated pregnancy to a 2870 gm girl infant.
-The baby initially does well, but then approximately 12 hours following delivery develops respiratory difficulty.
+The baby initially does well, but 12 hours following delivery she develops respiratory difficulty.
 On examination the infant has a poor color, weak pulses, and oxygen saturation of only 90%.
 Which of the following cardiac findings is this infant most likely to have?

 A Muscular ventricular septal defect